 Just say, “Alexa, turn the thermostat to 70 degrees.”

-The Ecobee4 Smart Thermostat is currently one of the best choices on the market, and a great way to start building a smart home.
+The Ecobee4 Smart Thermostat is currently one of the best Alexa smart home devices on the market, and for good reason.

-And the device is a double threat.
+The device is a double threat.
 You can control a home’s heating and air conditioning with a simple Alexa command on any compatible device.
-The thermostat also has Alexa control built-in meaning it can act as a standalone option like the Amazon Echo Dot.
+The thermostat also has Alexa controls built-in, meaning it can act as a standalone option like the Amazon Echo Dot.

 Amazon’s Alexa continues to gain traction and partner with more interesting and unique devices.
 Even though the voice control assistant is far from perfect, the growing number of uses are definitely interesting and point to a very bright future for Amazon’s ecosystem.